cosmos/sdk-tutorials/academy/2-cosmos-concepts/2-accounts.md

 </HighlightBox>

-Like most blockchain implementations, Cosmos derives addresses from the public keys.
+Like most blockchain implementations, the Interchain derives addresses from the public keys.

 ![HD wallets: The seed, keys, addresses, and accounts](/academy/2-cosmos-concepts/images/hd-accounts.png)